JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 A good example of such an NPC is Princess Zelda from the **Zelda** franchise.

-## AI which doesn't partake in the action

-All the NPCs we see in cities, towns and gathering hubs in our RPG games, walking around, doing their own thing, talking, are also entites controlled by AI.

 # considerar si afegir mes o treure i afegir a RPG